Oceania logo

 What types of car cover are available in the ACT?

-There are three car insurance options for you to choose from in addition to Motor Accident Insurance (commonly called Compulsory Third Party in other states or Green Slip in NSW), which is mandatory for all vehicles.
+There are three levels of car insurance for you to choose from in addition to Motor Accident Insurance (known as Compulsory Third Party [CTP] insurance in other states or Green Slip in NSW), which is mandatory for all vehicles.

 Comprehensive

-Comprehensive car insurance offers the broadest coverage for your car.
-It insures against many different scenarios, and may cover you for accidental damage to both your vehicle and a third party’s property, as well as fire damage, theft and damage from attempted theft.
-Depending on the circumstances, you may also be covered if your car is completely written off, allowing you to replace it and get back on the road sooner.
+Comprehensive car insurance offers the broadest insurance coverage for your car.
+It insures against many different scenarios and may cover you for accidental damage to both your vehicle and a third party’s property, as well as fire damage, theft and damage from attempted theft.
+Depending on the circumstances, with comprehensive cover you may also be covered if your car is completely written off, allowing you to replace it and get back on the road sooner.

 Motor Accident Insurance (MAI)

-MAI (which is the same as CTP insurance) is mandatory for driving in the ACT and around Australia.
-It covers your liability if you cause injury or death to someone else in an accident involving your vehicle and are found to be at fault.
+MAI (known as CTP or Green Slip in other states) is mandatory for driving in the ACT and around Australia.
+It covers your liability if you cause injury or death to someone else in a motor vehicle accident involving your vehicle.
 In the ACT, you have the option of choosing between several different MAI providers.

 Comprehensive

-Note: There are more factors and variables that may affect your level of coverage.
-Always refer to your Product Disclosure Statement (PDS) for a full explanation of your cover.
+Note: Other factors and variables may affect your level of coverage.
+Always refer to your relevant Product Disclosure Statement (PDS) for a full explanation of your cover.

 How much is car insurance in the ACT?

-Car insurance premiums are different for everyone.
-This is because insurers calculate how much it’ll cost to cover your vehicle by taking into account things like your:
+Car insurance premiums are different for everyone, no matter whether they live in the ACT or not.
+This is because insurers calculate how much it’ll cost to cover your vehicle by taking into account things like:

-• Vehicle’s age, make, model and market value
+• Your vehicle’s age, make, model and market value

 If you’d like to know how much you could potentially pay for car insurance in the ACT, you can complete a quote through our car insurance comparison service.